 The cautious investor

 Margaret is currently paying off her home.
 She wants to buy a unit as an investment.
 She has $200,000 in equity and will use a line of credit loan to cover her deposit.
-But she’ll need a loan to buy the unit.
+However, she needs a mortgage to buy the unit.
 She is less concerned with fast capital growth and more concerned with long-term income from rent.

 The best loan for Margaret:

 - Is a property investment loan.
-This type of loan isn’t too different from an owner-occupier loan but generally has higher interest rates and stricter eligibility criteria.
+This type of loan isn’t too different from an owner-occupier loan but typically has higher interest rates and stricter eligibility criteria.

 - Has limited features.
-As her current loan has an offset account, and paying off this debt is her priority, Margaret doesn’t need a full-featured loan.
+As her current mortgage has an offset account and paying off this debt is her priority, Margaret doesn’t need a full-featured loan.